eth-ait/hci-project-group-11/README.md

 - Blast to the Past seemed to be the most emotionally compelling option, which fit well with the product goals for Teufel.
 - Our Social Music idea had the biggest potential for Teufel overall and was the option most worth pursuing.

 Therefore, we agreed to proceed with a focus of a social feature and the usage of sensors to detect, display and adjust a user's mood and integrate it into their music lifestyle.
-We therefore shifted gears and focused on builing a user interface prototype based on the existing the value proposition of the Raumfeld mobile app provided by Teufel.
+We therefore shifted gears and focused on building a user interface prototype based on the existing value proposition of the Raumfeld mobile app provided by Teufel.

 ## Prototyping